 You certainly ask yourself a question, why I all the time sprout legumes?
 The answer may be easy.
 As an autoimmune person I definetely should not eat any legumes…but after such a long time of taking care of my intestines, my microbiome changed.
 My tolerance is higher and this is luxury I can afford.
 I eat legumes because of the nutrient and protein content.

-Germination after soaking may increase the amount of enzymes responsible for the neutralization of phytic acid.
+Germination after soaking has a stimulating effect on enzymes responsible for the neutralization of phytic acid.
 It of course reduces the amount of anti-nutrients, softens grains and shortens cooking time.
 Addition of spices and herbs makes legumes better digestable.

 - 250g onion